michaelarshinov/itertools-for-java/README.md

 itertools-for-java
 ==================

-Both Algorithms are searching for the combinations of n different digits i.e. n=3
+Both Algorithms are searching for the permutation without repetition of n different digits i.e. n=3
 [0, 1, 2]
 [0, 1, 3]